 FCC Online Video Plan Would Test Old Rules' Flexibility

-Law360, Washington (July 23, 2015, 7:49 PM EDT) -- Although much of the Federal Communications Commission’s focus lately has been on the upcoming airwaves auction, a fight is brewing over how the agency should regulate — if at all — online video distribution under rules that predate today's digital marketplace.
+By Margaret Harding McGill (July 23, 2015, 7:49 PM EDT) -- Although much of the Federal Communications Commission's focus lately has been on the upcoming airwaves auction, a fight is brewing over how the agency should regulate — if at all — online video distribution under rules that predate today's digital marketplace.

 Chairman Tom Wheeler put forth a proposal last year that would allow some online video distributors access to the same programming as cable and satellite companies.
 Wheeler has said he expects to move forward with a report and order on the issue this fall.